AgeingHippy/guthealth/README.md

 - Spring Data JPA

 # Currently phase:
-- Implementing basic CRUD REST APIs for the various entities
+- Implementing basic CRUD REST APIs for the various entities (DTTOs exposed as Java Record)

 # Future Phases showcasing (In no particular order)
 - File Load using API